brreg/br-contrast/README.md

 ## About

-This project calculates the APCA Lc values for Brønnøysundregistrenes color scheme
+This project calculates the APCA Lc and WCAG 2 values for Brønnøysundregistrenes color scheme

-Allows you to choose a color as text or background, and display the Lc values for each color in the color scheme, and if the calculated Lc value is within the approved limits for Font-Size and Font-Weight
+Allows you to choose a color as text or background, and display the Lc and WCAG values for each color in the color scheme, and if the calculated value is within the approved limits for Font-Size and Font-Weight

 ## Modifications